WRECK-d/wreckd-website/content/join/index.md

 ---
 title: "Join"
-description: "Join WRECK'd Running Club"
+description: "Join WRECK'd"
 ---

 Want to run with us?
 Fill in the form below and we'll be in touch.
+WREC'kd annual membership opens soon for the 2026/27 season.

 {{< join-form action="https://wreckd-form-worker.wreckd.workers.dev" >}}